fsami11/Payment-Application/openspec/changes/stripe-payment-system/design.md

 - **Stripe session expiry (24h)** → if a payment stays in IN_PROGRESS beyond 24h, the session URL expires.
 Startup recovery should detect and mark such payments FAILED.
 - **Performance testing against real Stripe** → Stripe test mode has rate limits making load testing impractical against the real API.

-## Open Questions

-- Should the processing page use Server-Sent Events instead of meta-refresh for smoother UX?
-- Should `checkout.session.async_payment_succeeded` and `checkout.session.async_payment_failed` also be handled for bank transfer payment methods?
-- What tool should be used for performance testing — Gatling, k6, or JMeter?